-A student wishing to pay the full cost of an academic program upon admission to the program may do so.
-Tuition collected would be placed in a reserve fund that would be drawn upon as the student makes sufficient academic progress and continues to register for courses within the program.
+Any student wishing to pay the full cost of an academic program upon admission to the program may do so.
+Tuition collected will be placed in a reserve fund to be drawn upon as the student makes sufficient academic progress and continues to register for courses within the program.
 The student may not stop out for more than two consecutive quarters at a time.
+Should a student stop out, current tuition rates at the time of re-entry will apply.